tinypigdotcom/clpm/README.md

 1. Docs should cover same material between 'p --help' and 'README.md'
 1. Create video documenting use
 1. Create blog post based on documentation
+1. further improvements to code, if nothing else, then via Perl::Critic

 ## Technical Notes
 1. `clpm` uses `Data::Dumper` and `eval` for persistance.
-It used `Storable` initially, but after two separate instances of data corruption, that was abandoned in favor of `YAML`, which in turn wasn't available in many environments.
+It used `Storable` initially, but after two separate instances of data corruption, that was abandoned in favor of `YAML`, which in turn wasn't available in many environments, thus `Data::Dumper`.

 ## Detailed Usage

 ### Get help

-    $ z # or p --help or f --help or x --help etc Command Line Program Managers (clpm) v1.0
+    $ z # or p --help or f --help or x --help etc Command Line Program Managers (clpm) v1.0.1
     Help commands:
                 z  - this listing
     Organization commands: